By Betsy Cook, Owner, National Picnic

 Photo by Denise Guerin

-Update, March 20th: Already regretting the comment that artists can appreciate the solitude of self-quarantine.
-Apologies, it now seems like a careless comment, in hindsight.
-However, I'm leaving it in to help illustrate just how much things have changed since.
-The virus has been revealing new situations by the hour. —Betsy
+Update: I regret initially writing the comment that artists can appreciate the solitude of self-quarantine.
+My apologies, it now seems like a careless comment, in hindsight.
+However, I'm leaving it in to keep an accurate historical perspective on just how much things have changed since.
+At last edit to this page, COVID-19 is still very much in progress. —Betsy

 When I look back on the Coronavirus of 2020, I will remember March 11.
 The day a pandemic was declared, the day where ALL important news was somehow related to COVID-19.
 Any piece of news that happened to cross my screen NOT related to the current global health crisis seemed insignificant, unimportant.